 - IBM Cognos 8.4 ReportStudio is used a report builder

-- IBM Cognos 8.4 MetricsStudio is used a Balance Scorecard tool
+- IBM Cognos 8.4 MetricsStudio is used a Balanced Scorecard tool

-IBM Cognos 8.4 Planning is used as Planning and Budgeting solution
+IBM Cognos 8.4 Planning is used as a Planning and Budgeting solution

 element61 has been responsible for the following roles & activities:

 - Microsoft Integration Services and Cognos 8 Business Intelligence & Planning expertise

 - Installation of all components

 Rollout, training & coaching of the customer both on the concepts & technology deployed

 Whilst Echo Group still is on its Performance Management journey, various benefits can already be stated.